yk11SE/PythonFundamentalsCS50_yona/0/INDOOR.md

 # Commit your progran to GITHUB
 At the `indoor/ $` prompt in your terminal:

-		# Commit all changes in the REPO
+Commit all changes in the REPO
-		git commit -m “[descriptive message]
+		git commit -m “[descriptive message]“

-		# Push all changes to the REPO
+Push all changes to the REPO
 		git push